During the last ten seconds of a soccer game her sophomore year, Erin slipped and fell.

 After undergoing a clinical exam in Dr. Vyas’ office and subsequent MRI, this confirmed her fears.

-Aside from tearing her ACL, Erin also had torn her MCL and meniscus.
+In addition to her MCL and meniscus, Erin also had torn her ACL.
 Despite the setback of her knee injury, Dr. Vyas was confident that Erin would be back on the soccer field to play during her junior year.

 “Dr. Vyas was fabulous from day one,” says Erin’s mother, Dawn.
 “He was calm and reassured us that Erin would be okay.”